ovh/docs/pages/platform/databases/kafka_mirrormaker_01_capabilities/guide.pt-pt.md

 #### Kafka replication and data retention

-You can select a Kafka source cluster and a Kakfa destination cluster from the same Public Cloud project.
+You can select a Kafka source cluster and a Kafka destination cluster from the same Public Cloud project.
 External Kafka clusters are not supported so far.

-You  need at least 2 kafka clusters to create replication flows.
+You  need at least 2 Kafka clusters to create replication flows.

 Replication flows allowed parameters are:

-- Source;
+- Source
-- Target;
+- Target
-- Topics;
+- Topics
-- Topics exclusion;
+- Topics exclusion
-- Sync group offset;
+- Sync group offset
-- Sync interval in seconds (s);
+- Sync interval in seconds (s)
-- Heartbeats (true/false).
+- Heartbeats (true/false)

 Data retention is only limited by your cluster storage space.